 Have you ever heard of the green-eyed monster?
 Well her twin, Envy, is more of a little devil sitting on your shoulder than a monster, but it’s the one that creeps into your heart and distorts your vision.
 She’s a nasty little booger that kills your joy and steals your contentment.
 She’s good at helping you dream up a grand life just moments after seeing your friends with new stuff.
 Unfortunately, I knew her well but pretended she didn’t exist.

-This post contains affiliate links.
-If you click on a link and make a purchase I make small commision at no additional cost to you to help me run this site.
+This post contains affiliate links for your convenience.
+If you click on a link and make a purchase I earn a small commission to help me run this site at no cost to you.
 Read my full disclosure here.

 After walking into a friend’s house-warming party several years ago I remember being overcome with this weird feeling.
 I had owned my home for about five years at the time.
 Her home was bigger than mine, in a better neighborhood and almost fully decorated.
 Say what?
 THIS was not fair.